spoddutur/spark-notes/knowledge-browser.md

 # Knowledge Browser
-#### Problem Statement: Despite being the first class citizen in Spark holding the key corporate asset (i.e., data), Datasets are not getting enough attention it needs in terms of making them searchable.
+**Problem Statement:** Despite being the first class citizen in Spark holding the key corporate asset (i.e., data), Datasets are not getting enough attention it needs in terms of making them searchable.

-I wrote this blog to help my self understand how to make datasets available for outside world a.k.a how to make them searchable.
+I wrote this blog to help my self understand how to make datasets searchable.
 I hope it helps you as much it helped me.
-In this blog post, we’ll see:
+I'll cover following items:
 1. **How can we make datasets searchable**
   - esp. without using any search engine
 2. **Same data, different representations**